Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 1 - Hello World.md

 Don't worry about what any of this means just yet.
 For now, save the file.
 The next step is to run it!

-Unlike resources such as sprites and animations, Lua files don't require restarting the game.
+Unlike resources such as sprites and animations, reloading Lua files doesn't require restarting the game.
 The debug console offers a command to reload your mod's Lua files:

 1. Open the debug console.
 2. Type `luamod MOD_FOLDER_NAME`, replacing "MOD_FOLDER_NAME" with your mod's actual folder name (case-sensitive).
 For example, if your mod folder is named "tutorial-mod", you'd run `luamod tutorial-mod`.